tintingong/LeanAI/README.md

 ## 🧠 Project Summary

-This project utilizes the **Extended Body Fat Prediction dataset** from Kaggle, which contains anthropometric measurements such as weight, height, waist circumference, and body fat percentage.
+This project utilizes the * Body Fat Prediction Dataset & Extended** from Kaggle, which contains anthropometric measurements such as weight, height, waist circumference, and body fat percentage.

 ### ✅ Key Result